mhsuab/ComputerSecurity2020/hw0/README.md

 > FLAG{floating_point_error_https://0.30000000000000004.com/}
 > [solution](./misc/solve.py)

-From [src.cpp](./hw0/../misc/src.cpp), variable `PRICE, RICH, balance` are `float`.
+From [src.cpp](./hw0/../misc/src.cpp), find that variable `PRICE, RICH, balance` are `float`.
 Therefore, the vulnerability may be due the precision of floating point.
-By buying a large amount and sell with little portion, one can possibly gain money as demonstrated below.
-By repeat it multiple times, we are able to make `balance` larger than `RICH`.
+By buying a large amount and spliting to little portion for selling, one can possibly gain money as demonstrated below.
+Finally, by repeat it multiple times, we are able to make `balance` larger than `RICH`.
 ```shell
 $ nc hw00.zoolab.org 65535
 Welcome to Aquamarine bank!
 You can buy/loan and sell Aquamarine here.